uma-sethuraman/NEW_Genome_1.0/README.md

 # NEW_Genome_1.0
-space to work on new genome class for MABE
+Developing an optimized genome data structure for MABE (a platform for evolving and analyzing digital organisms)

 ## Initialization and Build Configuration: